aotimme/gocsv/README.md

 ```shell
 cat test-files/stack-1.csv | gocsv stack --groups "Primer Archivo,Segundo Archivo,Tercer Archivo" --group-name "Orden de Archivo" - test-files/stack-2.csv test-files/stack-3.csv
 ```

+## Debugging

+To enable debugging mode when running a `gocsv` command, specify the `--debug` command line argument to any subcommand (other than `gocsv help` and `gocsv version`).
+Any errors will then also print out a stack trace.

 ## Installation